-(EUR 1,000) 31 Dec 2023 31 Dec 2022
+(EUR 1,000) 31 Dec 2024 31 Dec 2023

-Profit (loss) for the period 63 -1,379
+Profit (loss) for the period 626 63

-Profit (loss) for previous financial years -2,207 -828
+Profit (loss) for previous financial years -2,145 -2,207

 Reserve for invested non-restricted equity 9,000 9,000

-Distributable funds total 6,855 6,793
+Distributable funds total 7,481 6,855

-NOTE 21 RELATED PARTY DISCLOSURES
+NOTE 22 RELATED PARTY DISCLOSURES

 The related parties of POP Mortgage Bank comprise the members of the company's Board of Directors and Executive Group and members of their immediate families.
-In addition, related parties include POP Mortgage Bank's parent entity POP Bank coop, as well as its managing director and deputy managing director.
+In addition, related parties include POP Mortgage Bank's parent entity POP Bank Centre coop, as well as its managing director and deputy managing director.
 Furthermore, related parties include those entities over which key persons included in the management and/or members of their immediate families have control or joint control.
-Also entities in the same group with POP Mortgage Bank belong to the related parties.
+The related parties also include the entities belonging to the POP Bank Centre Group, specifically POP Bank Centre coop and Bonum Bank Plc.

-BUSINESS TRANSACTIONS WITH RELATED PARTY KEY PERSONS
+BUSINESS TRANSACTIONS WITH RELATED PARTY COMPANIES

-Other

-(EUR 1,000) 31 Dec 2023 31 Dec 2022
+(EUR 1,000) 31 Dec 2024 31 Dec 2023

 Assets

-Loans 20,630 15,784
+Loans 29,733 20,630

 Liabilities

-Debt securities issued to the public 8,000 -
+Debt securities issued to the public 8,000 8,000

 Income statement

-Income statement 145 65
+Income statement 535 145

-Other operating expenses 171 227
+Other operating expenses 186 171